Residencies

 A process-based model

-ADAR residencies prioritize time and care: research, rehearsals, conversations and experimentation.
-They are not isolated commissions, but processes developed within a context and supported throughout.
+ADAR residencies prioritize time and care: research, rehearsals, conversations, and experimentation.
+These are not one-off commissions, but processes with context and guidance.

 Territory and heritage

-Creation engages with rural architecture, granaries, chapels, paths and landscape.
-The headquarters works as a starting point to activate places with memory through site-specific experiences.
+Creation engages with rural architecture, hórreos, chapels, paths, and landscape.
+The base serves as a starting point to activate places with memory through site-specific experiences.

 Mediation and community

-Meetings, open rehearsals, talks and proximity-based actions.
-The residencies create connections: local and visiting audiences, artists and territory, shared practice and listening.
+Encounters, open process events, talks, and proximity actions.
+Residencies create bonds: local and visiting audiences, artists and territory, shared practice and listening.

 Archive and continuity